 The Board also has a well-balanced composition of Executive Director, Non-executive Directors and Independent Non-executive Directors ("INEDs") to ensure independence and objectivity of the decisions as well as robustness and impartiality of the Board's oversight of the Management.
-As of 31 December 2023, the Board comprised six members, including one Executive Director, two Non-Executive Directors and three INEDs.
+As of 31 December 2024, the Board comprised six members, including one Executive Director, two Non-Executive Directors and three INEDs.
 Members of the Board are as follows:

 #Mr. Leiming Chen (Chairman)

 #Mr. Liu Zheng (appointed on 12 April 2024)

-#Ms. Lee Wing Sze Venetia (appointed on 21 July 2023 and resigned on 15 March 2024)
+#Ms. Lee Wing Sze Venetia (resigned on 15 March 2024)

-#Ms. Shi Wenyi (resigned on 21 July 2023)

 ^Ms. Leung Yin Fan Yvonne

-Mr. Lam Wai Chung Gordon Mr. Wang Qing
+Mr. Lam Wai Chung Gordon

+Mr. Wang Qing

 Mr. Zee John

-^ Executive Director & Chief Executive
+[^] Executive Director & Chief Executive

 Non-executive Director

 INED